 Experienced researchers and research organizations are encouraged to apply for an award by describing a worthy project in 12 type-written pages or less, including a description of the project, methods, statistical plan, key personnel to be involved, and a proposed budget detailing how the funds will be used to complete said project in a timely fashion.
 Brief letters of support from collaborators and biosketches of key personnel will be accepted as supplemental documents to the proposal.
 The actual number and amounts of awards granted will all be at the discretion of the research steering committee whose decisions are final.
 Pre-proposal contacts to discuss the NHF’s vision and research priorities are welcome via email to Dr. Timothy R. Smith, research steering committee chair, at [email protected]

 Preference will be given to proposals for projects which:

-- Could be completed in one year or less
+- Could be completed in one to two years

-- Propose research which is patient centric an includes patient input into design
+- Propose research that is patient-centric and includes patient input into design

-- Emphasizes and leads to results which could have real world application for people living with headache disorders in the near-term
+- Emphasizes and leads to results that could have real-world application for people living with headache disorders in the near-term

 - Have potential or plans for supplemental, matching, sustainable, or in-kind funding sources